-As a distributor, we are not a significant generator of greenhouse gases, but we monitor our emissions and take actions to ensure we reduce our emissions.
+As a distributor we are not a significant generator of greenhouse gases, but we monitor our emissions and take actions to reduce these emissions.
 Although legislation pertaining to climate change continues to evolve, we operate well below the thresholds at which such legislation applies.
+Our exit from OCTG/line pipe reduced our exposure to customers in the energy sector.
 Our manufacturing and energy customer base could be impacted by environmental issues; however, the financial impact on us, if any, cannot be quantified at this time.